MFloru/Bacchus-R1/Contents Industry Analysis/supply chain and business model.md

-*Very good analysis but it lacks of references for the big first part.
-Do you have any?*
+*Apparently you re-wrote the Supply chain part at the end...
+Then almost all my comments on the first version are useless :/ I'll try to transfer the relevant ones in the relevant part, but maybe you can have a look to what I wrote...*

+*To other reviewers: jump directly to the second "Supply Chain" part, and when you finish revieing it go up to the "Marketing and supply chain as a strategic weapon" part"*

-*Also, it seems to me there is no advice on what's the best role to play to enter this industry* *Apparently you re-wrote a part at the end...
-I didn't comment on it -Marie*
+*Very good analysis although not yet over (there are some parts still to be written it would seem).
+Also it seems to me there is no final advice on what's the best role to play to enter this industry -Marie*

 ###Supply chain

 ####Strategy
 3D concurrent engineering : supply chain is a strategic weapon.

 *What does "3D concurrent engineering" mean?!
-Maybe you should add a sentence of 2 to clarify it -Marie* Therefore we need to investigate the following questions :
+Maybe you should add a sentence of 2 to clarify it -Marie =>it was done in the second version apparently :/*

+Therefore we need to investigate the following questions :

-Vertical integration : where to position you *=> where sould you position yourself - Marie* in the supply chain from growing the insects to selling them to customers *to get the maximal revenue, is that the purpose?
+Vertical integration : where to position you in the supply chain from growing the insects to selling them to customers *to get the maximal revenue, is that the purpose?
 If so we should state it -Marie*?

 Marketing : how to use the supply chain process as a strategic weapon in making customers buy your product?

 Global supply chain : do we produce and sell globally or locally?

 /*I have a doubt whether we are or not an actual company, if we are not then you have to adjust the titles, but if we are then its ok.

-*I think we are not but we adress guys who plan to start companies in the edible insects industry*
+*I think we are not but we adress guys who plan to start companies in the edible insects industry -Marie*

 Clockspeed : What is the clockspeed of the industry and how does this affect innovation in the industry?